nebulab/pulsar/README.md

 ![Nebulab](http://nebulab.it/assets/images/public/logo.svg)

-Cangaroo is funded and maintained by the [Nebulab](http://nebulab.it/) team.
+Pulsar is funded and maintained by the [Nebulab](http://nebulab.it/) team.

 We firmly believe in the power of open-source.
 [Contact us](http://nebulab.it/contact-us/) if you like our work and you need help with your project design or development.